 This list is not intended to be exhaustive.

 For queries and allegations of potential Misconduct in Research, please contact (in confidence):

 The University of Lincoln subscribes to The Concordat to Support Research Integrity and follows its Procedure for the Investigation of Misconduct of Research (UKRIO).

-The Research and Enterprise Committee oversees the development of research activity, a research culture and infrastructure across the University with input from academic staff and support services.
+The Research Committee oversees the development of research activity, a research culture and infrastructure across the University with input from academic staff and support services.